Supporting data quality

 In 2014, the National Joint Registry (NJR) started a review of its current understanding of data quality in the registry and how to increase data completeness, timely submission and data accuracy further.
 This is to ensure that the information held in the NJR can be used effectively at all levels of analysis; nationally, regionally and at hospital and individual surgeon level for the benefit of patients, surgeons, hospitals and implant suppliers and research programmes.

-This work is summarised in the NJR's refreshed Supporting data quality strategy - 2014/16 and covers all of the areas that affect the quality of data including exisiting activities and new initiatives that will be implemented over the coming year(s).
+This work is summarised in the NJR's Supporting data quality strategy document and covers all of the areas that affect the quality of data including exisiting activities and new initiatives that was implemented over the subsequent years.

 This web page will also be a hub for information on one of the national programmes of work that will be supporting quality hospital data collection, entry and accuracy through local audit.

 Please see the links below to watch two short surgeon and hospital videos.
-These short clips, from the NJR's Medical Director Mr Martyn Porter, aim to introduce the data checking process as well as the activity and benefits associated with participating in the newly launched data completeness and quality audit programme.
+These short clips, recorded in 2015 from the NJR's Medical Director, Mr Martyn Porter, introduced the data checking process as well as the activity and benefits associated with participating in the data completeness and quality audit programme.
+Whilst some of the processes have since been changed to further support hospitals, the principles outlined in the videos are still relevant and of interest: